 Install any Windows service packs, drivers, and updates before installing the Citrix Provisioning software.
-From Citrix Provisioning version 2402 LTSR and later CR versions, you can install Citrix Provisioning servers on the system running Windows Server Core.

 When installing Citrix Provisioning software on a server that has previous versions of .NET installed, Citrix recommends rebooting if prompted to do so during the .NET installation.